Space9999/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-A collection of machine learning projects throughout my learning experience
+A collection of machine learning projects throughout my learning experience.

 Current collection so far:
   1. Stock Predictor -> Predicts the value of Google stock using an LSTM Model\